citruswhale/Echo_Chamber/README.md

 ## Deployment

-This project has been deployed using vercel and can be found here.
+This project has been deployed using vercel.
 It can be deployed to various other hosting platforms like:

 - **Netlify**: Excellent for continuous deployment
 - **GitHub Pages**: Good option for project showcasing